 And as for the idea that the September 1909 Scout rally was Baden-Powell's first indication that girls had taken up Scouting?

-Some history books continue to quote the 'official version' of history, the authors of others (especially those who published after Olave died in 1977) have undertaken independent research into Guiding's origins, found as above that it led them to a very different conclusion from the 'traditional tale' - and have written accordingly.
+Some history books continue to quote the 'official version' of history, the authors of some others (especially those who published after Olave died in 1977) have undertaken independent research into Guiding's origins, found as above that it led them to a very different conclusion from the 'traditional tale' - and have written accordingly.
 So, I will provide a list of books, split into categories, and indicating which version of Guiding's origins they contain - it will be added to gradually as I come across more - always happy to receive information/recommendations!

-It is also wise to mention at this point that the most important source of first-hand factual information for anyone seeking to research Guide history is the official notices printed in the magazines (The Scout, Home Notes, Golden Rule, the Girl Guides Gazette, The Guide, Today's Guide, Senior Branch News, The Guider, Guiding), in the handbooks for each section, and in copies of 'Policy, Organisation and Rules' (POR), the Guiding Manual, and 'The Guide's Book of Rules' - all of which are reliable factual sources issued directly from Headquarters or under their official authority - so they are the prime source for factual information which can be relied upon.
+It is also wise to mention at this point that the most important source of first-hand factual information for anyone seeking to research Guide history is the official notices printed in the magazines (The Scout, Home Notes, Golden Rule, the Girl Guides Gazette, The Guide, Today's Guide, Senior Branch News, The Ranger, The Guider, Guiding), in the handbooks for each section, and in copies of 'Policy, Organisation and Rules' (POR), the Guiding Manual, and 'The Guide's Book of Rules' - all of which are reliable factual sources issued directly from Headquarters or under their official authority - so they are the prime source for factual information which can be relied upon.
 Other officially-authorised publications such as 'Girl Guide Badges and How to Win Them', 'Hints on Girl Guide Badges', and the Letts 'Girl Guide Diary' have useful information which can be presumed to be reliable too.

 Official Guide Association Publications or publications supported by the Guide Association (e.g. ones which give the official version of history)